Jokeren/Notes/Parallel Computing/Lightweight Dynamic Selection for Kernel-based Data-parallel Programming Model.md

 **Productive Profiling**

 In *Fully Productive Profiling*, each kernel contributes to part of the output.
-In *Hybrid-based Partial Productive Profiling*, only $$i_th$$ kernel contributes to the $$i_th$$ output; the best kernel is reponsible for remain outputs.
+In *Hybrid-based Partial Productive Profiling*, only i_th kernel contributes to the i_th output; the best kernel is reponsible for remain outputs.
 Whereas according to the *Swaped-based Partial Productive Profiling*, the best kernel contributes to all the outputs.

 **Workflow**